Ryouh/Feats-Revisited/Feats.md

 The bonus attack with the double-bladed scimitar deals now full damage.

 ### Elven Accuracy

 **Prerequisite:** Level 6.

 The accuracy of elves is legendary, especially that of elf archers and spellcasters.
 You have uncanny aim with attacks that rely on precision rather than brute force.
-You gain the following benefit:

 Whenever you have advantage on an attack roll using Dexterity, Intelligence, Wisdom, or Charisma, you can reroll one of the dice once.

 ### Drow High Magic

 **Prerequisite:** Level 6, Drow.

 You learn more of the magic typical of dark elves.
 You learn the detect magic spell and can cast it at will, without expending a spell slot.
 You also learn levitate and dispel magic, each of which you can cast once without expending a spell slot.
 You regain the ability to cast those two spells in this way when you finish a long rest.
 Charisma is your spellcasting ability for all three spells.

 ### Wood Elf Magic

 **Prerequisite:** Level 6, Wood Elf.

 You learn the magic of the primeval woods, which are revered and protected by your people.
 You learn one druid cantrip of your choice.
 You also learn the longstrider and pass without trace spells, each of which you can cast once without expending a spell slot.
 You regain the ability to cast these two spells in this way when you finish a long rest.
 Wisdom is your spellcasting ability for all three spells.

 ```
 ```

 ### High Elf Magic

 **Prerequisite:** Level 6, High Elf.